Local officials meet to discuss coronavirus response

-House Majority Leader Rep. Steny H. Hoyer (D-Md.
-5th) and Congressman Anthony G. Brown (D-Md.
-4th) gathered officials from Prince George's, Charles, Calvert, St. Mary's and Anne Arundel counties Thursday afternoon in Largo for a roundtable conversation to discuss preparations and coordinate responses to a possible pandemic of novel coronavirus disease 2019, also known as COVID-19.
+House Majority Leader Rep. Steny H. Hoyer (D-Md., 5th) and Rep. Anthony G. Brown (D-Md., 4th) gathered officials from Prince George's, Charles, Calvert, St. Mary's and Anne Arundel counties Thursday afternoon in Largo for a roundtable conversation to discuss preparations and coordinate responses to a possible pandemic of novel coronavirus disease 2019, also known as COVID-19.

 “It is critical that we have a comprehensive and unified response,” Hoyer said in a news release following the roundtable.
 “Congressman Brown and I will continue to work with our colleagues at the local, state and federal levels to ensure Maryland is ready to respond to the coronavirus.”